-No one works for free (well, at least most of us don’t).
+No one works for free (well, at least most of us do not).

-The Internet has become a ‘give and take’ relationship when it comes to creating website content and earning income from that time invested.
-Monetizing an affiliate website (or blog, as some of us may term it) for many means placing ads on their article pages.
+The Internet has become a ‘give and take’ relationship when it comes to creating website content and earning income from that time invested — monetizing a blog for many means placing ads on their article pages.

 The Dire Straights That Are Ad Networks